Wichita man indicted for making threats to kill President Biden

 This story has been updated to reflect McCormick’s correct age.

 WICHITA, Kan.
-(KSNW) — A Wichita man on Wednesday was indicted by a federal grand jury of threatening the President of the United States.
+(KSNW) — A Wichita man on Wednesday was indicted by a federal grand jury for threatening the President of the United States.

 The affidavit says McCormick sent the messages to the Lane County Sheriff’s Office and KSN News.
 He also told staff at St. Joseph’s Hospital that he planned to kill President Biden.